 You may be eligible to collect multiple types of wage loss benefits at the same time.
 Generally, total disability benefits pay two-thirds of the average weekly wages you earned before your accident.
 Partial disability benefits cover two-thirds of the difference between the wages you earned before your injury and what you earn after your injury.

-How Does Workers’ Compensation Pay For Lost Wages?
+How Much Does Workers Compensation Pay For Lost Wages?

 If you are injured at work and cannot do your regular job in a full-time capacity, or any capacity, you may be entitled to wage loss benefits.
 In order to be eligible for wage loss benefits, you must have work restrictions from a doctor, limiting your ability to work as a result of your work injury.
 Common restrictions include limitations on your ability to lift, push, pull, carry, or stand.